novalastix/NTRS/README.md

 ## How To Run
 1. Clone repository via `https://github.com/novalastix/NTRS.git`
 2. Create `config.json` following the example `config-example.json`
-3. Run `npm install` to install the node modules
+3. Run `npm ci` to install the node modules
 4. Run `node ./deploy-commands.js` to update the slash commands with the server
 5. Run `node .` to run the bot and enjoy